IIEleven11/StyleTTS2FineTune/README.md

 - pip install phonemizer pydub

+### Data Preparation

-# You need a single 24khz .wav file.
-Put this file in the /StyleGuide/makeDataset folder.
+1. Place a single 24khz .wav file in the /StyleGuide/makeDataset folder.
+2. Run the whisperx command on the wav file:
 - whisperx /StyleGuide/makeDataset/wavfile.wav --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H
     - (Run this on the command line.
 If your GPU cant handle it there are other models you can use besides large-v2)

-  This will give you a set of transcriptions.
-We want the .json.
+3. The above command will generate a set of transcriptions.
+Save the resulting .json file.

-# Segmentation and transcription
+### Segmentation and Transcription

-- cd into the tools directory StyleGuide/makeDataset/tools
+1. Navigate to the tools directory:
-- Open whispersegmenter.py and fill out all the file paths
+2. Open whispersegmenter.py and fill out all the file paths.
-- run whispersegmenter.py
+3. Run the segmentation script:

-This will give you a path full of segmented audio files, a folder of bad audio it didnt like, and an output.txt
+The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.

-# Phonemization
+### Phonemization

-- I split these processess up so you can check the output.txt as it is in english.
-Make sure segmentation went alright and punctuation was handled.
-- open phonemized.py
-- Fill out the file paths.
+1. Open phonemized.py and fill out the file paths.
+2. Run the script.

-  This script will create the train_data.txt and val_list.txt.
-You should now have everything you need to fine tune.
+3. This script will create the train_data.txt and val_list.txt files.

+At this point, you should have everything you need to fine-tune.

-# Fine Tuning with StyleTTS2
+## Fine-Tuning with StyleTTS2

+1. Clone the StyleTTS2 repository and navigate to its directory:
 - git clone https://github.com/yl4579/StyleTTS2.git

+2. Install the required packages:
 - cd StyleTTS2
 - pip install -r requirements.txt
 - sudo apt-get install espeak-ng

+3. Prepare the data and model:
-- in the StyleTTS2 data folder youll see a wavs folder, delete the contents and put in your segmented wav files.
+    - Clear the wavs folder in the data directory and replace with your segmented wav files.
-- delete the val_list and train_list files in the Data folder and replace with yours.
-Keep the OOD_list.txt file you'll use it.
+    - Replace the val_list and train_list files in the Data folder with yours.
+Keep the OOD_list.txt file.
-- In the Configs folder you'll see a config_ft.yml open it.
-Edit any parameters you need.
-Paying attention to batch and max_len.
-These two are going to control how much ram is used.
-Its a heavy process.
-Drop batch size to favor max_len if you can.
-Supposedly a max_len of 800 provides great results but requires a lot of ram.
-I was running a batch size of 2 max_len of 500 on an A6000 48gb VRAM.
-I couldn't squeeze out more max_len.
-350 epochs took 3 days with a 56 minute dataset.

-- you will need to download this model clone https://huggingface.co/yl4579/StyleTTS2-LibriTTS
-    - Create a folder named Models at /StyleTTS2/Models
-    - Create a folder named LibriTTS at /StyleTTS2/Models/LibriTTS
-    - put epochs_2nd_00020.pth and its config.yml in here /StyleTTS2/Models/LibriTTS/epochs_2nd_00020.pth & /StyleTTS2/Models/LibriTTS/config.yml
+    - Adjust the parameters in the config_ft.yml file in the Configs folder according to your needs.

+4. Download the [StyleTTS2-LibriTTS model](https://huggingface.co/yl4579/StyleTTS2-LibriTTS) and place it in the Models/LibriTTS directory.

-# Run
+## Run

-accelerate launch --mixed_precision=fp16 --num_processes=1 train_finetune_accelerate.py --config_path ./Configs/config_ft.yml
+Finally, you can start the fine-tuning process with the following command: accelerate launch --mixed_precision=fp16 --num_processes=1 train_finetune_accelerate.py --config_path ./Configs/config_ft.yml